better tasteless wastemore profit

 You’re also required by law to keep a signed record for them, showing the date that each cleaning was done, as well as which methods were used, and to keep it available to them for two years afterward.

-In a post COVID-19 world you can expect local health inspectors to become more intent on inspecting to see if you’re meeting this requirement and will enforce compliance with it.
+In a COVID-19 world you can expect local health inspectors to become more intent on inspecting to see if you’re meeting this public health requirement and enforcing your compliance with it.

 It’s just bad business to be out of compliance with this rule.
 If you’re cleaning less often than this, then your Coil Cleaning Record Cards show a signed record of every violation of this rule on your premises for the past two years.
 And you can be cited and fined for every one of them.